1. We actively promote an atmosphere of community, acceptance and respect for individual abilities in our team groups.

 4.We use multisensory teaching techniques and active learning strategies.

-6. We provide frequent activities that ensure that students receive meaningful feedback and evaluation, whether it be from the facilitators or other students.
+6. We provide frequent activities that ensure students receive meaningful feedback and evaluation, whether it be from the facilitators or other students.

 7. We want to expose and teach the skills, information, and expectations hidden or embedded in the curriculum.